Roots to Resiliency

 - Unique adolescent grief needs

-- Engaging healing through activities and metaphor
+- Engaging healing through metaphor

 Lesson 8 - Self-Designed Rituals

 - Basic elements of ritual for grieving and healing

 - Facilitating meaningful ritual design to meet grief needs

 - Supporting relational (animist) ways of being with grief